mscoggs/flare_cycles/README.md

 # flare_cycles
 Searching for changes in flare rates from Kepler Data

 ## Who
-A project advised by @jradavenport, executed faithfully by @mscoggs
+A project advised by @jradavenport, executed by @mscoggs